posted on April 11, 2022 12:03

 517.332.5046 or firstname.lastname@example.org

-Four boys and four girls from the Class of 2020 will be selected to two-year terms, and will meet on matters related to maintaining and promoting a proper perspective and sensible scope for high school sports in Michigan.
-Eight members from the Class of 2019 already are serving on the Council, while eight members of the Class of 2018 are leaving the Council this spring.
+Four boys and four girls from the Class of 2024 will be selected to two-year terms, and will meet on matters related to maintaining and promoting a proper perspective and sensible scope for high school sports in Michigan.
+Eight members from the Class of 2023 already are serving on the Council, while eight members from the Class of 2022 are leaving the Council this spring.

 In addition, candidates should show a history of leadership on athletic teams as well as with other extracurricular activities, community service projects, or in the workplace; and show an understanding of the role of school sports and have ideas for promoting a proper perspective for educational athletics.

-Applications are due in the MHSAA office by 4:30 p.m. on April 18.
-Applications can be downloaded from the Student Advisory Council page of the MHSAA Website, filled out on the computer or handwritten, and returned to the MHSAA office by e-mail, fax or any mail delivery service.
+Applications are due to the MHSAA by 4:30 p.m. on April 25.
+Applications can be downloaded from the Student Advisory Council page of the MHSAA Website and must be returned via e-mail, fax or any mail delivery service.
 The link to the MHSAA page is https://www.mhsaa.com/Schools/Students/Student-Advisory-Council.

-The Student Advisory Council meets seven times each school year, and once more for a 24-hour leadership camp.
+The Student Advisory Council meets six times each school year, and once more for a 24-hour leadership camp.
 In addition to assisting in the promotion of the educational value of interscholastic athletics, the Council discusses issues dealing with the 4 S’s of educational athletics: scholarship, sportsmanship, safety (including health and nutrition) and the sensible scope of athletic programs.
 A fifth S – student leadership – is also a common topic.
-Members contribute in planning Sportsmanship Summits, Captains Clinics and other student leadership events, and assist with medal ceremonies at MHSAA championship events.
-The Council also judges the “Battle of the Fans,” which it created during the 2011-12 school year as a way to promote positive sportsmanship.
+Members contribute to the planning of Sportsmanship Summits, Captains Clinics and other student leadership events, and assist with medal ceremonies at MHSAA championship events.
+The Council also judges the “Battle of the Fans,” which it created as a way to promote positive sportsmanship.

 The MHSAA is a private, not-for-profit corporation of voluntary membership by more than 1,500 public and private senior high schools and junior high/middle schools which exists to develop common rules for athletic eligibility and competition.
 No government funds or tax dollars support the MHSAA, which was the first such association nationally to not accept membership dues or tournament entry fees from schools.
 Member schools which enforce these rules are permitted to participate in MHSAA tournaments, which attract more than 1.4 million spectators each year.